-Elliot Adler of San Diego is an experienced real estate developer and investor with specialized expertise in the technicalities of real estate transactions.
+Elliot Adler is an experienced real estate developer and investor with specialized expertise in the technicalities of real estate transactions.
 In his spare time, he volunteers both funds and his energy to a variety of local non-profits.

 Professional Skills and Experience

 In various roles throughout his career, Elliot was responsible for managing a robust service business with over 5,000 clients.
 As its top manager, he directed employees at all levels and ensured annual goals relative to budget, human resources, and client outcomes were met.
 While the role is demanding, he finds management extremely rewarding and would advise any supervisor to set a strong team vision while encouraging employees to meet personal goals.
 Incredible growth and client care are achievable with individuals and the group striving to reach new milestones.

 His expertise in real estate is deep and varied.
 He maintains a high level of personal knowledge regarding property development and investment, along with the individual requirements for residential and commercial properties.
 Each path requires a unique set of skills and careful attention to detail to ensure long-term returns.

 The California property market is frequently hot and enjoyed the same boom as the rest of the U.S. in 2021 and early 2022.
 Adler’s expertise in real estate extends beyond the past several years to include participation in several significant development and finance projects in the San Diego area.
 Of particular interest are mixed-use residential and commercial projects.
 As the need for residential units continues to increase, this real estate development area will likely see increasing demand.

 Elliot Adler’s interest in real estate derives from property development as well as commercial lease negotiation (with Starbucks, AT&T, and other corporate leaders), ground leases, and the nuances of real estate finance.
 While the ultimate goal is increasing wealth and the overall portfolio, there is also a focus on sustainable development, building community, and contributing to the growth of San Diego and the local economy.